CtrlK

 Specificity

-The description uses vague, abstract language like 'collaboratively shaping a solution' and 'iterating on problem definition' without listing any concrete actions.
-No specific capabilities are mentioned.
+The description uses vague, abstract language like 'shaping a solution', 'iterating on problem definition', and 'solution options (shapes)' without listing any concrete actions.
+No specific capabilities are described.

 1 / 3